ollama/ollama/examples/python-grounded-factuality-rag-check/README.md

 LLM Answer:  The chief research officer of OpenAI is Bob McGrew.

 LLM Claim:  The chief research officer of OpenAI is Bob McGrew.
-Is this claim supported?
-(Minicheck) Yes
+Is this claim supported by the context according to bespoke-minicheck?
+No
 ```